Dr. Sweet presented, "Occupy Coruscant: The Clone Wars, Affluence, and the Absent Middle Class," at the 2013 Film & History Conference in Madison, WI.

 Rachel Woolsey ('14), Jena Schwake ('13), Cassandra Chalhoub ('13), and Samantha Shimak ('13) had research papers competitively selected for presentation at the 2012 Iowa Communication Association Convention.
 Woolsey won the top student paper award at the conference.

 Communication Studies faculty attended the Iowa Communication Association Conference Sept.
 20 & 21.
-Derek Sweet, Thomas Johnson and Sarah Wilder presented a panel on "New Media & Popular Culture Pedagogy."
-Kim Powell presented on a panel titled, "Is technology replacing good teaching."
+Dr. Sweet, Dr. Johnson and Dr. Wilder presented a panel on "New Media & Popular Culture Pedagogy."
+Dr. Powell presented on a panel titled, "Is technology replacing good teaching."

 Dr. Johnson presented "NFL Films and the Pairing of Pro Football and Television" at the Third Annual Conference on Sport & Society held July 23-25, 2012 at Cambridge University, Cambridge, United Kingdom.